Oxilith/Votivo/docs/architecture.md

 ## Overview

 Votive is a behavioral psychology assessment application with AI-powered analysis.
-The system follows a microservices architecture with clear separation of concerns between frontend, backend API proxy, and prompt management.
+The system follows a microservices architecture with clear separation of concerns between frontend, backend API proxy, prompt management, and background job processing.

 ## Architecture Diagram